Tell your friends:

 Can I volunteer at St. Joseph's Indian School?

-At this time St. Joseph's volunteer program on campus is extremely limited.
-We are very committed to the welfare of our children, and are required to do extensive screening, fingerprinting and background checks on everyone who works with the boys and girls.
+St. Joseph's volunteer program on campus is extremely limited.
+We are required to do extensive screening, fingerprinting and background checks on everyone who works with the boys and girls.
 You can find more information on volunteering here.

 Due to our residential situation, strict federal regulations require any maintenance or construction workers to be fully certified and insured.
 Consequently, this limits opportunities for volunteers on our campus.